-In 2004, Pete Emerson risked everything he had and more to quit his hated job as a manager at Starbucks, sold his stock options, refinanced his house, borrowed, scraped, borrowed some more, got himself into a shitload of debt, rebuilt a dump of a storefront, and opened his dream coffee shop, the Bipartisan Café, the roaring success of S.E.
+In 2004, Pete Emerson risked everything he had and more to quit his hated job as a manager at Starbucks, sold his stock options, refinanced his house, borrowed, scraped, borrowed some more, got himself into a shitload of debt, rebuilt a dump of a storefront, and opened his dream coffee shop, Bipartisan Cafe, the roaring success of S.E.
 Stark St. “We’re all about leaps of faith,” he recently reminded me.
 So whatever else Pete Emerson might be, and this I know to be true, he be no chicken!
 I have a feeling he is now at one with his inner monkey.
 Try his wife Hobie’s coconut cream pie!

 AND NOW BACK TO THE UNIVERSE

 When I try to interpret signs from the universe, I ask myself why a certain object, event or person got my attention and made me sit up and take notice of the here and now.
 On Halloween, I saw several Borats, a troupe of dancers recreating Michael Jackson’s “Thriller” video (and quite well), a guy wearing a blood-stained sheet with a gigantic cleaver embedded in his neck but an indifferent facial expression, like he was unaware of it, and a group wearing shiny bodysuits in all the colors of the Castro flag rainbow—but none of them made me look twice.
 Nothing much else impressed me enough to remember by now, but I did a double take when I saw those crossed battleaxes, and knew they were talking to me.
 The very next day, a coworker came over to my desk and presented me with a tiny toy ax, the very same sort of plastic ax I’d seen the night before in the Castro, minus the self-spurting blood: